Policies & action

 Various laws to foster renewable energy growth have been passed or are in the legislative process.
 The Law on Energy Storage and Electromobility (Law 21.505), published in 2022, will enable storage systems that are separate from generation facilities to be paid for providing energy to the grid, especially in times in high demand.
 One of the main objectives of this law is to reduce the reliance on coal by improving the energy security of the electricity system (Ministerio de Energía, 2022b).

-The Energy Transition Law is a legislative initiative that will serve as an intermediary step for the necessary structural reforms needed to achieve Chile’s carbon neutrality goal.
-Its three main pillars are promoting the efficient development of transmission projects, enabling infrastructure, and the competition and promotion of energy storage.
+The Energy Transition Law is a legislative initiative that will serve as an intermediary step for the structural reforms needed to achieve Chile’s carbon neutrality goal.
+Its three main pillars are promoting the efficient development of transmission projects, enabling the buildout of key infrastructure, and encouraging the competitive advancement of energy storage.
 The Bill Promoting Renewable Energies in the Electricity Matrix aims to establish renewable energy quotas for new electricity contracts, gradually increasing until reaching 60% in 2030 (Medinilla, 2023).

 Green hydrogen